DaveStrickland/AstroPhotography/doc/iTelescope_processing.md

 - Fix directory permissions using `ap_fix_itelescope_dirs.sh`
 - Remove spaces from calibration file names using `ap_rename_files_with_spaces.sh`
+- Determine whether the master dark files have had the bias values subtracted or not.
 - Generate an initial master bad pixel file from the master dark file using `ap_find_badpixel.py`.
 - After processing real data with the initial master bad pixel file